 The Environment Agency (EA) have not met the requirements of Section 17, Part II (e) of the River Medway (Flood Relief) Act 1976.
 The Act requires the EA to supply a copy of the revised scheme to "The Specified Interests" BEFORE submitting the scheme to the Minister for approval.
 The EA failed to do this.
-The scheme was submitted on the 10th June, but some Penshurst residents did not receive their copy until after this, denying us all the opportunity to (a) discuss the revised scheme with the EA and (b) to come to an agreement with them.
+The scheme was submitted on the 10th June, but we did not receive the copy until after this, denying us the opportunity to (a) discuss the revised scheme with the EA and (b) to come to an agreement with them.

 Section 17(3)(e) of the 1976 Act requires the Environment Agency to submit the Revised Scheme to Specified Interests before submission to the Minister.
 We posted the Revised Scheme to the Specified Interests on 8 June 2020 and then submitted the Application to the Minister on 10 June 2020.
-Some people did not receive their copy until 11 June 2020 which means they received it after the Minister.
+You received your copy on 11 June 2020 which means that your copy of the Scheme reached you after the Minister.
 We agree that this is a technical breach of Section 17(3)(e), for which we apologise.
-However, we do not believe that the delay in them receiving the notification of our intention to vary the Scheme has denied them the opportunity to be heard by the Minister.
-They have not suffered any detriment or prejudice from this delay.
+However, as your representation has been accepted by Defra, the delay in you receiving the notification of our intention to vary the Scheme has not denied you the opportunity to be heard by the Minister.
+You have not suffered any detriment or prejudice from this delay.

-We have not denied anybody the opportunity to come to an agreement with us.
+We have not denied you the opportunity to come to an agreement with us as we have been in discussions with you for some months.
 We do not have to agree compensation nor agree an easement to flood before submitting the Revised Scheme to the Minister.